 Sarah @IHeartNaptime

-So glad you and your son are enjoying the playdough!
+So glad you love the playdough!

 Sarah @IHeartNaptime